aerickt/lapwing-for-beginners/src/Chapter-21.md

 You are also free to come up with your own strokes for dealing with these words.
 In hindsight, `KWRAOUL` would be a better fit to some of these words, however, as I am already accustomed to `WAL`, I am not about to change these around.
 Furthermore, if `PHA/TPHAOU/WAL` or `PHA/TPHAOUL` do, in fact, make more sense to you, you should absolutely make changes to your dictionary.

-## "Improperly" used suffix strokes

-Sometimes, you may want to use a stroke that resembles a suffix stroke but isn't actually defined in the way that you intend to use it.
-For example, the word "hyphenate" is clearly related to "hyphen" and, therefore, it might make more sense to use a suffix rather than `HAOEU/TP*E/TPHAEUT`.
-While `KWRAEUT` is defined as `{^iate}`, it is acceptable to use this suffix stroke in this situation: `HAOEU/TP*EPB/KWRAEUT`.

 ## Doubling consonants with prefixes

-With prefix strokes, you are allowed to double consonants between two strokes if it makes sense to do so.
-This is entirely up to your discretion.
-Here are some examples you can find in the default Lapwing dictionary:
+With prefix strokes, doubling consonants between two strokes is allowed if it makes sense to do so.

 - `EUPL/PHOE/PWAOEUL` immobile
    - `EUPL` is the "im-" prefix